 When the parish of Mt.
 Gravatt grew too big, Father Rosenskjar planned the new parish of St. Bernard’s in 1953.
 It really became a separate Parish when Father Aspinall was appointed Parish Priest in 1969.

 After Father Aspinall passed away in 1992 Father Peter Meneely and his assistant Father Joseph Liem took over leadership of our parish.
 Since 2001, Father Dudley McMahon was our Parish Priest from 2002-2008.
 In 2009 Father Ian Wren came to St Bernard’s.

 St Bernard’s School was opened in 1953 by the Sisters of St. Joseph.
 The first Principal was Sister Juliana, a remarkable woman.
 She was followed by Sister Catherine, Sister Amata, Sister Clare, Sister Noela, Sister Jude and Sister Margaret.
 The first lay Principal was Mrs Doreen Bazzo.
-Mr Col O’Brien came to St. Bernard’s School in 1997 with Mr Richard Grajczonek taking over in Term Three, 2004 until 2010.
+Mr Col O’Brien came to St. Bernard’s School in 1997 with Mr Richard Grajczonek Term Three, 2004 until 2010.
 Miss Trish McMahon the current Principal commenced in January 2011.